penske-media-corp/pmc-dev/README.md

 	- [mkcert](https://github.com/FiloSottile/mkcert)
 - Clone this repository
 - Docker Hub login
-	- There is a RO user in LP `pmcbitbucketpipelines` which should be available to all engineers
+	- There is a RO Docker Hub user in LP which should be available to all engineers.
 	- `docker login`
 - Add any host entries for the sites you want enable
 	- `127.0.0.1 traefik.pmcdev.local`